PULdischo/dsf-fall-2025/index.md

 {% include figure.html img="dsf-fall-2024.jpg" alt="image from foundations fall 2024 workshop series" caption="Foundations Workshop" width="75%" %}

-Our spring program is centered around websites to develop fundamental skills necessary for successful digital projects.
-We’ll look under the hood of a website to demystify the anatomy of the web and explore how to build critical and sustainable projects.
-Participants will attend four workshops and use common digital tools and methods as they construct their own website.
-During these sessions we will learn about version control, metadata, web publishing, and more.
+Our fall 2025 series will be centered around digital mapping to develop fundamental skills necessary for a variety of digital projects.
+We will explore how maps are made and the tension between the uncertainty of our research and the precision of mapping tools.
+Participants will attend four workshops where they will learn about version control, data wrangling, coding templates, web publishing, and more as they transform research into spatial data and build their own interactive map.

 {% include toc.html %}